The Billion Dollar Club

 The Dark Knight (2008) – $1.0 billion

 Moreover,Gone with the Wind was not just a massive hit in the United States—it was a global phenomenon.
-It was released in color at a time when most films were still in black and white; it was of epic length, which was rare for 1930s productions; and it was based on an internationally best-selling novel.
+It was in production for years and during that whole time constantly hyped, building up a saturation that reached that point where celebrity transcends the reasons for itself and becomes famous just for being famous.
+It was also released in color at a time when most films were still in black and white; it was of epic length, which was rare for 1930s productions; and it was based on an internationally best-selling novel.
+It had a slate of celebrity movies stars in the cast and though only one director is credited with the film (Victor Fleming), the movie actually had "many fathers."
 All these elements contributed to a unique combination of circumstances unlikely to ever be repeated.

 *Box Office Gold